Mary Chapin Carpenter discography

-The discography of American singer-songwriter Mary Chapin Carpenter consists of 16 studio albums, four compilation albums, three video albums, 41 singles, 15 music videos, and 88 album appearances.
+The discography of American singer-songwriter Mary Chapin Carpenter consists of 17 studio albums, four compilation albums, three video albums, 41 singles, 15 music videos, and 88 album appearances.
 After recording a demo tape, she was signed to Columbia Records in 1987 and released her debut studio album Hometown Girl (1987).
 In June 1989, Carpenter's second studio album State of the Heart was issued, which transitioned more towards country music.
 Among its four singles, both "Never Had It So Good" and "Quittin' Time" became top 10 hits on the Billboard Hot Country Singles and Tracks chart.

-Shooting Straight in the Dark was released in October 1990 and certified platinum in sales by the Recording Industry Association of America.
-Its third single "Down at the Twist and Shout" won the Grammy Award for Best Female Country Vocal Performance in 1992 and became a top ten hit.
+Carpenter entered the 1990s with her third album, Shooting Straight in the Dark, which was released in October 1990 and certified platinum in sales by the Recording Industry Association of America.
+Its third single "Down at the Twist and Shout" won the Grammy Award for Best Female Country Vocal Performance in 1992 and became a top 10 hit.
 In June 1992, Carpenter released Come On Come On, which became her best-selling record.
-From seven singles issued, the songs "I Feel Lucky", "Passionate Kisses", and "He Thinks He'll Keep Her" became top ten hits on the Billboard country chart.
-Her fifth album Stones in the Road (1994) debuted at number one on the Top Country Albums chart and number 10 on the Billboard 200.
+From seven singles issued, the songs "I Feel Lucky", "Passionate Kisses", and "He Thinks He'll Keep Her" became top 10 hits on the Billboard country chart.
+Her fifth album Stones in the Road (1994) debuted at No. 1 on the Top Country Albums chart and No. 10 on the Billboard 200.
 Its lead single "Shut Up and Kiss Me" topped the Billboard country chart in 1994.
 Her sixth studio release entitled A Place in the World (1996) certified gold in sales in the United States.
 Party Doll and Other Favorites (1998) was Carpenter's first compilation album, also certifying gold in sales from the RIAA.